JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 ### Add a Cloud Image

 Cloud profiles specify global settings, such as authorization credentials and instance regions.
-Each profile has at least one **image** that stores settings related to the specific type of cloud instance that should be started.
+Each profile can have one or multiple **images** that store settings related to the specific type of cloud instance that should be started.
 You can add as many images to a profile as your needs dictate.
 However, note that the total number of agents started by all images cannot exceed the limit set in the profile settings (and the number of agents permitted by your license).

 1. Click the **Add image** button.
 2. Specify the image name.
-Agents starting from this image will use this value as a name prefix.
 All images in a cloud profile must have unique names.

    <anchor name="Amazon+EC2+Spot+Fleet+Support"/>
    <anchor name="Amazon+EC2+Spot+Instances+Support"/>

 3. Choose the required image type.

    <tabs>

    <tab title="AMI">

-   With this image type, you can configure agent settings starting from the specific AMI.
+   Choose an AMI that TeamCity will use to spawn identical instances.

    1. Check the **Use launch template** option if you want TeamCity to import and use a specific [launch template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-templates.html).
 When the default/latest version of the template updates on the server, TeamCity detects these changes and updates the running instances.
    2. Choose a required AMI.

       * **Own AMI** — TeamCity scans a collection of AMIs available under credentials specified in the cloud profile settings.
 You can browse all found AMIs and choose a required image.
       * **AMI by ID** — Allows you to utilize a [shared AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html).
       * **AMI by tags** — Specify a comma-separated list of [AWS tags](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html), for example, `Owner=Mike,Project=Glacier,Subnet=Public`.
-If the specified tags point to multiple AMIs, TeamCity will use the last used AMI.
+If the specified tags point to multiple AMIs, TeamCity will use the most recently created AMI.
 If no AMIs were found, the image name under the **Agents** section will be "Image name (no data)" instead of "Image name (ami-xxxxxxxxx)".

          <img src="dk-ec2-invalidTags.png" width="460" alt="Invalid AMI tags"/>

    3. Specify one or multiple [instance types](https://aws.amazon.com/ec2/instance-types/).

-      If you need to invoke new on-demand instances, create multiple identical images with different types.
-For example, you may have three images that utilize the same Linux AMI: the type of image #1 is `t2.small`, image #2 is `t2.medium`, and image #3 is `t2.large`.
-This approach allows you to control how many instances of each type are allowed to boot, and to start instances of specific types manually.
+      * Specify one type (for example, `t2.medium`) if you need to launch On-Demand or spot instances of this specific type only.
+You can add multiple images that target the same AMI with different instance type values.
+By doing so you can set different active instance limits for each type, and manually start instances of a specific type.

-      If you intend to order spot instances (see below), you may specify multiple instance types in the same image.
+      * Set multiple types (for instance, `t2.small`, `t2.medium`, and `t2.large`) if you plan to order spot instances.
 This approach increases your chances of having a spot instance assigned.

       > Mac instances support only `mac1.metal` and `mac2.metal` types and are available only as bare metal instances on [Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html), with a minimum allocation period of 24 hours before you can release the Dedicated Host.
 Learn more: [Amazon EC2 Mac instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html).
       >